 TO READ OR NOT TO READ

-As the owner of Warren Guitar Lesson in Schenectady, New York, http://www.warrenlessons.com I get asked this by potential students quite often.
+As the owner of warren guitar lessons in Schenectady, NY, I get asked this by potential students quite often.
 My answer?

 Think of it as a tool in your tool box.

 The more tools you have, the better equipped you are to handle a variety of jobs.
 While sight reading (standard notation) is the said to be the language of music, there are other ways to communicate effectively as well.